Chart Color Schemes

 Population growth drivers in Waterford are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends indicate a median increase for the Waterford (Qld) (SA2), with an expected growth of 545 persons to reach 6,944 by 2041.
-This reflects a total gain of approximately 3.7% over the 17-year period.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends suggest a median increase is expected, with Waterford projected to grow by 556 persons to 2041, reflecting a gain of 3.8% over the 17 years.

 Frequently Asked Questions - Population